sinarueeger/webpage/blogdown/content/page/about.md

 <img src="/img/portrait.jpg" alt="This is me." align="middle" style="width: 200px;"/>

+<p align="justify">I am a postdoc in the <a href="https://fellay-lab.epfl.ch/">Fellay Lab</a> at EPFL where I focus on the <b>data analysis of human genomic data</b> in the context of infectious diseases. </p>

 ## My journey
 <p align="justify">I studied Data Analysis & Process Design at the School of Engineering in Winterthur, where I fell in love with applied statistics.
 I deepened my knowledge in statistical modelling with a Master's degree and by working as a research assistant.
-During my time as a biostatistician I enjoyed the interdisciplinary aspect and grew an interest in analysing genetic data - which ultimately lead me to my current position to Lausanne.</p>

-<p align="justify">Since 2013, I am a PhD student in <b>Statistical Genetics</b> under the supervision of <a href="https://wp.unil.ch/sgg/">Zolt&#225;n Kutalik</a> at the Institute of Social and Preventive Medicine at the Lausanne University Hospital in Switzerland.
-The focus of my PhD is the analysis of GWAS, -omics and epidemiological data.</p>
+During my time as a biostatistician I enjoyed the interdisciplinary aspect and grew an interest in analysing genetic data - which ultimately inspired me to do a PhD in <b>Statistical Genetics</b> under the supervision of <a href="https://wp.unil.ch/sgg/">Zolt&#225;n Kutalik</a> in Lausanne, Switzerland.
+The focus of my PhD was the analysis of GWAS, -omics and epidemiological data.</p>

 ## Interests